davinhill/GPEC/README.md

 **Datasets and Black-Box Models:**
-The black-box models evaluated in the experiments section are trained using the code in the [./Models/blackbox_model_training](https://github.com/davinhill/GPEC/tree/main/Tests/Models/blackbox_model_training) folder.
+The black-box models evaluated in the experiments section are trained using the code in the [Models/blackbox_model_training](https://github.com/davinhill/GPEC/tree/main/Tests/Models/blackbox_model_training) directory.
 Datasets are not included in the repository due to file size, however all datasets are publically available with sources listed in the paper supplement.

 **Uncertainty Visualization (Figure 4 and Figure 6):** [a_kernel_test_rev3.py](https://github.com/davinhill/GPEC/blob/main/Tests/uncertaintyfigure/a_kernel_test_rev3.py)